Nora inu / Stray Dog (1949).

 In trepidation of dire consequences that could possibly occur beyond his control, he places a formal request to leave his position at the local precinct.
 However, his boss refuses to allow him to be a quitter over a lost gun.
 With an eager desire to be responsible for his carelessness the young rookie cop sets himself on a mission to retrieve his gun and to punish the criminal involved; thus the conflict of the film unravels as the hero unravels the dark mysteries of the criminal underground.

-This film is such an innovation to the history of cinema that it spawned an entire new method of storytelling in the world of movie making (as well as being the only movie title to have its own blog post label on Matte Havoc).
+This film is such an innovation to the history of cinema that it spawned an entire new method of storytelling in the world of movie making.
 It would be the unique way of use flashbacks as the primary structural support of the film’s plot in order to tell the story.
 Each of the main characters that appear in the story is being interrogated about a crime that was committed, and each one had perceived the events in a completely different way.
 This places the audience in the viewpoint of the interrogator who has no clue of the actual events that have taken place until he is able to hear several versions of the same story and begins to piece together the consistent facts that are shared among every witness and participant.

 In most cases of incorporating a flashback sequence into a story can run amok for the storytelling if it appears to the viewing audiences as a cliché.
 Very often, I find myself relentlessly bored if a filmmaker attempts to use a flashback sequence to tell any small portion of a story.
 It has grown mundane and useless to me in some instances.
 However, in the case of Rashoman the method has served the purpose of placing the audience into the mindset of the inquiring character who is attempting to piece together the numerous stories of several characters who have been connected with a crime that is in need of punishment.
 As each character recalls the previous events, despite various elements of each person’s story not quite matching with the stories of the other characters, the audience must disseminate the information and figure out the true events that have unraveled between them.